bboyle/clock-patience/README.md

   * -clock layout-
   * -symbols for suits (use Unicode)-
   * [cicada background](http://designfestival.com/the-cicada-principle-and-why-it-matters-to-web-designers/) for card backs/playing surface
+  * card symmetry (use reflections?)
   * flip over card (3D transform?)
 * build system (grunt and compass)
 * QA: syntax checking and tests
-* drag and drop cards (partial)
+* drag and drop cards
-* enforcing rules should be optional, play how you like
+* enforcing rules should be optional = play how you like
 * auto play (like a cruise control)